Poojan602/Gutenberg-Database-Search-Engine/README.md

 - Microservices were created for Log, Catalog, MainAPI and Notes and were dockerised using flask in python
 - Microservices can be found in Containers folder
 - All the interactions are made through Main API

+## Docker

+- Docker was installed on AWS ec2 instance
 - All the Dockerised microservices were deployed on AWS ec2 instance

 ## Webpage